Lorenz-127/15_puzzle/Assets/Docs/README.md

 # Puzzle Game Project

 This is a simple puzzle game created with Godot 4.3.
 The game involves a sliding tile puzzle where players must rearrange tiles to complete an image.
+Inspiration for the puzzle was the classic [15-Puzzle-Game](https://en.wikipedia.org/wiki/15_puzzle)

 ## Project Structure